compulim/tool-changjie-ime/README.md

 ### ChangJie IME GUIDs

+> The GUID can be found in https://learn.microsoft.com/en-us/windows-hardware/manufacture/desktop/windows-language-pack-default-values?view=windows-11.

 The default GUIDs for the Microsoft ChangJie IME shipped with Windows are:

 | Item | GUID |